Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 What Are the Air Fryer Cooking Times for Vegetables?

-Vegetables are where the air fryer truly shines as an everyday cooking tool.
-The dry, circulating heat caramelizes natural sugars and creates roasted depth of flavor that steaming and boiling cannot achieve.
+Vegetables are where the air fryer delivers the most dramatic improvement over other everyday cooking methods — the dry, circulating heat caramelizes natural sugars and creates roasted depth of flavor that steaming and boiling cannot achieve.
 Cut vegetables into uniform pieces, toss with a small amount of oil and seasoning, and arrange in a single layer.
 Most vegetables benefit from a shake at the halfway point.
-Denser root vegetables like carrots and potatoes take the longest; tender vegetables like asparagus and zucchini cook quickly.
+Denser root vegetables like carrots and potatoes take the longest (10–18 minutes); tender vegetables like asparagus and zucchini cook in just 6–10 minutes.

 | Food | Temp (°F) | Time | Flip? | Notes |